|This Iowa Practice Test||Number of questions on each practice test:||25|

 - A student or visitor and have a current license from your home state or country.

 The Purpose of the Written Test

-The purpose of the official knowledge exam is to verify how well you know and understand highway signs and Iowa traffic laws.
+The official knowledge exam will determine how well you know and understand highway signs and Iowa traffic laws.